-Read the labels.
+- Read the labels.
 Ingredients for the supplements should be from organic sources whenever possible.

-    - Dietary supplements should be tested for toxic substances and any kind of contamination such as lead or mercury.
+- Dietary supplements should be tested for toxic substances and any contaminants such as lead or mercury.

 - Look for hypoallergenic products if you have sensitivity problems or allergies.

 - Look for an expiration date and make sure the product is fresh.
 If there is no expiration date on the label, buy something else.